Image courtesy of: Florian Pépellin / CC BY-SA (https://creativecommons.org/licenses/by-sa/4.0)

 Times for the markets are:

 Every region in France has is culinary specialities and the Savoie region in the French Alps is no different.
+Be sure to seek these regional specialties out if you plan to go cycling in Saint Jean de Maurienne and the surrounding valley.

 With vast pasturelands all around it is no surprise that cheese dishes are a big feature in this region.
 Below are a list of dishes which you can seek out at many local eating establishments.